 Embracing the digital era in air traffic management brings forth the integration of artificial intelligence and machine learning.
 As these technologies spread throughout the industry, questions arise regarding compatibility with the principles of Just Culture.
 Marc Baumgartner and Stathis Malakis explore the need to revise the Just Culture playbook.

 KEY POINTS:

-- Digital transformation and adaptability are crucial for organisations, including air navigation service providers, to thrive in the digital economy. - Artificial intelligence and machine learning (Al/ML) technologies have the advantages of rapid pattern identification, real-time decision support, and finding the best combination of settings or values for multiple variables to solve a problem or achieve a desired outcome. - The integration of AI/ML poses challenges for Just Culture, as decision-making processes are often seen as a 'black box'. - Concerns regarding Just Culture in the AI/ML era include considering redefining the line between negligence and honest mistakes and the need to provide formal training on AI/ML to As the air traffic management (ATM) system rapidly transitions towards the vision of a Digital European Sky, the integration of artificial intelligence and machine learning (AI/ML) has become a key enabler.
+- Digital transformation and adaptability are crucial for organisations, including air navigation service providers, to thrive in the digital economy. - Artificial intelligence and machine learning (AI/ML) technologies have the advantages of rapid pattern identification, real-time decision support, and finding the best combination of settings or values for multiple variables to solve a problem or achieve a desired outcome. - The integration of AI/ML poses challenges for Just Culture, as decision-making processes are often seen as a 'black box'. - Concerns regarding Just Culture in the AI/ML era include considering redefining the line between negligence and honest mistakes and the need to provide formal training on AI/ML to air traffic controllers to raise their awareness.

+As the air traffic management (ATM) system rapidly transitions towards the vision of a Digital European Sky, the integration of artificial intelligence and machine learning (AI/ML) has become a key enabler.
 This integration raises the question of whether we need to expand the Just Culture playbook.
 In this article, we will explore two layers of concerns that prompt the expanding of the Just Culture playbook.
-Black Boxes Not long ago, computers were perceived as infallible machines that processed numerical inputs into accurate outputs.
-Today, digital machines, ranging from smartphones and tablets to personal computers and data warehouses, are handling humanlike tasks that go beyond basic number crunching.
-These tasks involve higher cognitive processes such as information analysis, pattern recognition, predictive insights, and decision-making using Al/ML.